-Blake & Kenny Solicitors have generations of experience and expertise in administering estates, from the reading of the will to the distribution of assets, including tax management.
+Blake & Kenny LLP have generations of experience and expertise in administering estates, from the reading of the will to the distribution of assets, including tax management.

 We at Blake & Kenny would strongly suggest that every adult make a will under the guidance of an experienced Solicitor.